 The above theorem contains the aforementioned results from \cite{BO,CTV,Voi-unramified,Ma} as the special case where $i=2$ in item (\ref{item:Tors(coker)}) and $i=3$ in (\ref{item:Abel-Jacobi}), and where $X$ is a smooth projective variety.
-As alluded to above, our proofs of the more general statements above are simpler, as we do not use the Gersten conjecture \cite{BO} nor the Bloch--Kato conjecture (beyond Merkurjev--Suslin's theorem \cite{MS} that is however only used to compute $\mathcal T^i(X)=\ker(\lambda_{tr}^i)$).
+Item (\ref{item:Tors(coker)}) uses Hilbert 90, but not the Bloch--Kato conjecture.
+Item (\ref{item:Abel-Jacobi}) uses the Bloch--Kato conjecture in degree 2, proven by Merkurjev--Suslin, but not in higher degrees.